CcMarc/AbuseIPDB/README.md

 ## ABOUT THIS MODULE

-This module is an AbuseIPDB integration for Zen Cart, designed to help protect your e-commerce website from abusive IP addresses.
-It checks the confidence score of a visitor's IP address using the AbuseIPDB API and blocks access to the site if the score exceeds a predefined threshold.
+This module is an AbuseIPDB integration for Zen Cart, designed to protect your e-commerce website from abusive IP addresses.
+It checks the confidence score of a visitor's IP address using the AbuseIPDB API and blocks access if the score exceeds a predefined threshold.
-The module supports caching to reduce the number of API calls, test mode for debugging, logging for monitoring blocked IPs, and a range of new flood protection features based on IP prefixes and country-level analysis.
+The module supports caching with extended duration for high-scoring IPs to optimize API calls, test mode for debugging, logging for monitoring blocked IPs, and advanced flood protection based on IP prefixes and country-level analysis.
-Additionally, it allows manual whitelisting, blacklisting, and country blocking to give you even greater control over access to your site.
+Additionally, it offers manual whitelisting, blacklisting, and country blocking for precise control over site access.

 **Major Update Notice:**
 If you are upgrading from v3.0.4 or earlier, you must uninstall the previous module before installing v4.0.0.